Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Resolving and

 \begin{corollary} If $A$ is the algebra of coinvariants associated to a Coxeter group then

 Moreover we have

 \end{corollary}

-Finally, let us point out that, being a complete intersection, the Andr\'{e}-Quillen cohomology of $A$ can be computed as the cohomology of the complex $\Der(S,A)\xrightarrow{J} \Der(S^W,A)$, which lives in cohomological degree $0$ and $1$.
-From the matrix factorisation we get a canonical isomorphism $H^0_{AQ}(A,A)\cong H^1_{AQ}(A,A)(d)$, so from theorem \ref{HilbertSeries} we can read off the entire bigraded Hilbert series of the Andr\'{e}-Quillen cohomology.
+Finally, returning to an arbitrary duality group, let us point out that being a complete intersection, the Andr\'{e}-Quillen cohomology of $A$ can be computed as the cohomology of the complex $\Der(S,A)\xrightarrow{J} \Der(S^W,A)$, which lives in cohomological degree $0$ and $1$ (see \cite[Section 10]{MR0257068} or \cite[Section 8]{MR2355775} for this standard computation).
+From the matrix factorisation we get a canonical isomorphism $H^0_{AQ}(A,A)\cong H^1_{AQ}(A,A)(d)$ induced by $K$, so from theorem \ref{HilbertSeries} we can read off the entire bigraded Hilbert series of the Andr\'{e}-Quillen cohomology (we use this observation below, but with different grading conventions).

-In this context, the first Andr\'{e}-Quillen cohomology group is also known as the Tjurina module $H^1_{AQ}(A,A)=T^1_A={\rm coker}(J)$.
+In this context, the first Andr\'{e}-Quillen cohomology group is also known as the Tjurina module $T^1_A={\rm coker}(J)$.
 The dimension ${\rm dim}_\CC T^1_A$ is the Tjurina number of the singularity defined by $A$.
-This is the number of parameters in the base of the miniversal deformation of $A$ (or, of the singularity it defines).
+This is the number of parameters in the base of the miniversal deformation of $A$.
 This is explained in \cite[chapter 6]{Looijenga}.
 Theorem \ref{MF} produces a canonical isomorphism $\Der(A,A)\cong T^1_A(d)$, hence the Tjurina number of $A$ is $\frac{N|W|}{d}$ (which is $\frac{n|W|}{2}$ in the Coxeter case).
-Moreover, this allows one to produce a basis for $T^1_A$ (this calculation is entirely feasible in the case of the symmetric group, for instance), and from this data one can explicitly construct the miniversal deformation of $A$, see loc. cit..
-It would be interesting to try to identify certain natural deformations of $A$ in this space.
+Moreover, this allows one to produce a basis for $T^1_A$ (this calculation is entirely feasible in the case of the symmetric group, for instance), and from this data one can explicitly construct the miniversal deformation of $A$, see loc.~cit.
+It would be interesting to try to identify certain natural deformations of $A$ within this space.